Optimizing Hyperparameters¶

 _convert_: partial

-_target_: aiaccel.hpo.apps.optimize.HparamsManager # default
+_target_: aiaccel.hpo.optuna.hparams_manager.HparamsManager # default

 # Float parameter example